 All my life, I have been told by well meaning others that when things go wrong, the one thing that I should not let go of is hope; cling to it for dear life, because letting go of hope means giving up.

-But no one ever told me that sometimes there’s no scope of doing that.
+No one ever told me that sometimes there’s no scope of doing that.
 Yet there are times when life corners you in such a way that you have no room for escape.

 I have come to realise that these times, when absolutely nothing is going right in your life and the world seems like a hostile place, when there’s simply no way out and you’re filled with feelings of hopelessness, that’s when the greatest opportunity for growth arises.

-The paradox of hopelessness
+The paradox of hope

 The exquisite paradox of life is that when I have nothing left, when I surrender and become open to total annihilation, that’s when, for the first time, I begin to live freely.
 Only when I lose everything, do I gain life.
 The irony is that once I accept total destruction, I stare at infinite possibilities.
 Then, suddenly, a different kind of peace descends and it dawns on me that only in total insecurity lies the opportunity to discover such peace.